From Machine Learning for Business by Doug Hudgeon and Richard Nichol

 The goal of NLP is to be able to use computers to work with language as effectively as computers can work with numbers or variables.
 This is a hard problem because of the richness of language.
 The previous sentence is a good example of the difficulty of this problem.
 The term rich means something slightly different when referring to language than it does when referring to a person.
 And the sentence Well, that’s rich! may mean the opposite of how rich is used in other contexts.

 The big breakthrough in NLP occurred in 2013 when Tomas Mikolov from Google published a paper on word vectors.
 In this approach, you don’t look at parts of language at all.
-You apply a mathematical algorithm to a bunch of text and work with the output of the algorithm.
+You tend to apply mathematical algorithms and text annotation tools to a bunch of text and work with the output.
 This has two advantages:

 - It naturally handles exceptions and inconsistencies in language.